Dbross/PWDFT/doc/tutorials/index.rst

 .. toctree::
    :maxdepth: 2

-   water_molecule
-   silicon_bulk
-   co_platinum_adsorption
-   convergence_guide
    best_practices

 Getting Started with PWDFT
 --------------------------

-This section provides step-by-step tutorials for common types of calculations in PWDFT.
+This section provides step-by-step tutorials and best practices for PWDFT calculations.
 Each tutorial is designed to be self-contained and includes all necessary input files and expected outputs.

 **Tutorial Structure:**